MuhammedBuyukkinaci/My-Helper-Functions/README.md

     - Give formatting instructions.
     - Chain Questions
     - Verify the correctness.
     - A plus tip: Use continue when character limit is exceeded.
+    - One more tip: Tell ChatGPT "you are a developer".
+    - When talking to ChatGPT, ask it to prepare the docstrings in numpy style.

+193) Functions are action-focused and Classes are state-focused.
+Functions care about the flow.
+Functions are easy to test.
+Reading a file and processing and obtaining some statistics can be an example of where functions fit better.
+Bank Account case is a better example of where classes fit better, in which state is more important.

+194) [ElevenLabs](https://beta.elevenlabs.io/) is a startup focusing on Voice.

 # Python Logging